 Belgian researchers identified a young woman who suffered a severe anaphylactic-type allergic reaction after her first ingestion of Quorn.
 Skin prick tests were highly positive with Quorn extracts.
 The researchers deduced that Quorn can be cross-reactive with inhaled mold spores.

-This letter, submitted by the executive director of the Center for Science in the Public Interest, described the adverse reactions received by CSPI.
-The letter cites a survey showing that mycoprotein is more likely to cause adverse reactions than shellfish, milk, peanuts, and other common food allergens.
+This letter, submitted by the then executive director of the Center for Science in the Public Interest, described the adverse reactions received by CSPI.
+The letter cites a survey suggesting that mycoprotein is more likely to cause adverse reactions than shellfish, milk, peanuts, and other common food allergens.

 Sandhu M. (AllergyCases.org)